bzigterman/bzigterman.github.io/projects/weather.md

 - 28°
 - Partly Cloudy
-- 74% humidity
+- 72% humidity
-- 4 mph wind
+- 3 mph wind
-- 65% cloud cover
+- 71% cloud cover
 - 14 AQI 🟩
-- 0.08 inches of snow expected in the next 48 hours
+- 0.11 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>